 The school welcomes applications from all persons regardless of race, sex, color, religious affiliation, age, marital status, sexual orientation, national origin or ancestry, or ability.
 In order to maintain a dynamic student body, the following areas are given particular consideration in admission: human services motivation, academic potential, interpersonal effectiveness, capacity for sustained effort, communication skills, and contribution to a diverse student body.

-Admission to the Ph.D. degree program is competitive and early application is encouraged.
+Admission to the PhD program is competitive and early application is encouraged.
 Application requires admission to both The University of Texas at Austin Graduate School and the School of Social Work.

 Applicants are reviewed and evaluated on the basis of their applicant file, which includes:

-Learn about admissions requirements for the Ph.D. program here.
+Learn about admissions requirements for the PhD program.
 Check this list of steps before you apply.
-If you are ready to apply, you can find instructions for the Ph.D. application process here.
-Find information about financial aid and possible sources of funding here.
+If you are ready to apply, read instructions for the PhD application process and find information about financial aid and possible sources of funding.